 - Mobile app for iOS and Android

-Setup process: Similar to Hetk—sign in with your calendar provider, select calendars, configure sync.
-Slightly more options available, which can make it feel more complex.
+Setup process: Similar to Hetk—sign in, select calendars, configure sync.
+Slightly more options, which can feel more complex.
 Setup time: 3–5 minutes.

 How sync works: Webhook-based for real-time updates.
-Changes typically appear within 1–2 seconds.
-OneCal’s “calendar intelligence” feature uses machine learning to suggest optimal meeting times, which can be useful for team scheduling.
+Changes appear within 1–2 seconds.
+OneCal’s “calendar intelligence” uses machine learning to suggest optimal meeting times, useful for team scheduling.

-Scheduling features: OneCal’s main advantage over simpler tools is booking pages.
-You can share a link (e.g., “calendly.com/yourname”) where others see your availability and book meetings directly.
-This is useful for customer interactions, freelancing, or team coordination.
+Scheduling features: OneCal’s main advantage is booking pages.
+You can share a link where others see your availability and book meetings directly.
+Useful for customer interactions, freelancing, or team coordination.

 Pros: